 We’re listening to Black voices, learning, and acting on their recommendations.
 Barack Obama’s Medium post today, entitled, How to Make this Moment a Turning Point for Real Change, gave me hope.
 He included this link to a dedicated site at the Obama Foundation with resources and organizations.
 Other great sources include http://kristinaashleywilliams.com/justice with links to resources and definitions and https://www.ibramxkendi.com/.

 We hear the voices of our black and brown communities.
 These injustices are not new, and it is clear more work is needed.
 We are learning, reflecting and acting.
 Syndio is committed to fighting systemic racism and will use our platform to make a difference.

-Syndio pledges to help employers elevate DEI programs and initiatives, analyze the intersectionality of race and gender, and communicate progress on broader commitments to ending racism and hate.
+Syndio pledges to help employers elevate DEI programs and initiatives, analyze the intersectionality of race and gender inequality at work, and communicate progress on broader commitments to ending racism and hate.
 It is our responsibility to dismantle systems that hold people back.
 It is up to everyone in a position of privilege to change the system.